hyyan/woo-poly-integration/readme.txt

 6. Control plugin features from its admin page

 == Changelog ==

+= 0.25 =
+* Add the ability to handle the locale code of Paypal checkout
+* Fixed locale for emails that are triggered by a Paypal IPN message
+* Fixed fields locker is not working in Firefox browser

 = 0.24 =
 * Added support for Layered Nav Widget